Kadette Model H "Gothic" 1931 Art Deco Radio Marbleized Beetle Plastic

 Early Rare Bakelite Kadette H Radio in Great Original Condition

 Rare 1931 Kadette Art Deco, Beetle Plaskon, tube radio model H also known by collectors as the "Gothic" model.
 This radio was made by the International Radio Corp. in Ann Arbor, Michigan and is one of the first mass produced plastic Bakelite radios.
 The radio is in original, untouched condition, and is just a stunning example of this Kadette model.
-This set is highlighted by its heavy green and orange marbleizing.
+Its heavy green and orange marbleizing highlights this set.
 This extremely rare beauty is in excellent condition and has no tube burns or repairs and all trim pieces are original.
 The cabinet of this radio as you can see in the pictures is in absolutely spectacular condition with only one minor .75" hairline on the bottom of the radio at the left rear corner, which is very difficult to see (look at photo).
 Also present are two small chips by the on/off toggle switch caused by toggling the switch.

 Measures approximately: 8.75" Wide by 6" High by 4" Deep.
 This set is sold "as-is + untested", the chassis seems complete.
 Set is being sold as a "non-working" vintage electronic device that should be gone over by a qualified technician.